upenndigitalscholarship/monuments-research-group/about.md

 *Confederate monuments are not just symbols of hatred and white supremacy, they are perpetuators of it.
 Lynchings, cross burnings, and KKK rituals are rudimentary parts of the existence of Confederate monuments, where they were not passive symbols but active sites promoting white supremacy.
 Beyond individual instances of racism, their collective existence is a monument to the spirit of white supremacy and the systemic racism that continues to grip this country and its history.
 As white Americans debated whether the monuments reflected history or treason, Black Americans called out their true nature.* - Justin Seward

-Here's Justin Seward [discussing some of his main takeaways](https://www.instagram.com/p/DGQ6UIYMc51/) from this project.
+Here's Justin [discussing some of his main takeaways](https://www.instagram.com/p/DGQ6UIYMc51/) from this project.

+Here's Justin [speaking at a United Methodist Church seminar](https://www.youtube.com/watch?v=bN60YZAKaPU) about the implications of the project.

 <br style="clear:both" />